 SMBs enjoy great success with the e-commerce opportunity during Amazon Great Indian Festival

+SMBs enjoy great success with the e-commerce opportunity during Amazon Great Indian Festivals

-Ravi Aggarwal, started Shoppers Club in 2019, which offers a range of apparel in sportswear and sleep wear with combo packs.
-They had been preparing for the festive sales well in advance, and have seen stellar success right at the beginning itself.
+Mahesh Soni started Global Klamp in 2019, which offers a range of electronics, home & kitchen products and books.
+They had been preparing for the festive sales well in advance, and had seen stellar success right at the beginning itself.

-"We registered a 2.5x increase in the sale of our products on the very first day of the Great Indian Festival, and we are hopeful that it will keep getting better from here on.
-Prior to the sale, the Amazon team helped us in ensuring that we are well-equipped to meet the high demand during this period, and as of now we are seeing a 4.5x jump in our overall sales".
+"We joined Amazon to increase our sales and expand our business across India, and we are very happy with our decision.
+Being a part of the Amazon family is exciting and they are always ready to help us grow.
+Once the lockdown eased we saw an increase in the sales volume and this growth has continued to the Great Indian Festival where we saw a 100% growth in numbers vis-a-vis last year.
+We are excited to see what the coming months have in store for us.".

 This year, lakhs of Small & Medium Businesses (SMBs) are offering unique selection to customers, during the ongoing festive event of Amazon India - 'Great Indian Festival', helping them rebuild and accelerate their business in tough times.